mjg042/TrafficSignClassifierHW/README.md

 The Jupyter notebook Traffic_Sign_Classifier contains all the code and the results of the execution of that code.

 The challenge of this project is to train a convolutional neural network model to classify German traffic signs.
-Students were given
+Like this

 [//]: # (Image References)